groupvine/gv-doc/membership/importing.md

 address, it is used to initialize the member's first and last name fields for that account member.
 These names are subsequently used to construct the email display name used in the "From" address in any emails subsequently sent by this member.
-Because the firstName and lastName fields are stored separately on a per-account basis, a given user can have different names (and thus, different email display names) in different accounts.
+Because the 'First Name' and 'Last Name' fields are stored separately on a per-account basis, a given user can have different names (and thus, different email display names) in different accounts.